 With the technical challenges addressed, PCB manufacturers can take full advantage of the opportunities for providing thick boards with reliable copper vias to support the growing 5G telecommunications market.

-Learn about the recent recognition from PCD&F for Dow's COPPER GLEAM™ PPR-II acid copper.
+recent recognition from PCD&F for Dow's COPPER GLEAM™ PPR-II acid copper.